Jeanne Holverstott Photo, Autism Therapist

 While professional training, credentials, and ongoing experience certainly should be prioritized when seeking out help or advice, I have been told by autistics that they have chosen me for reasons that have a little to do with expertise and experience and a lot to do with feeling understood, being treated as an equal, and not being made to feel “othered”.
 I typically find sentiments of this nature hyperbolic or self-aggrandizing in a bio.
 So, why have I broken my own rule and included such thoughts?
 To infuriate my rulegoverned clients!
 I kid.
 No, I recognize that autistics spend too much time searching for someone to believe them, only to find someone who invalidates them, via accident, purpose, or neglect.

-I hope these thoughts convey, or at least suggest, that I am different.
 I see clients all over the country, using Zoom.